US expected to designate Kenya as major non-NATO ally, source says

 Kenya would be the first sub-Saharan African country to receive the designation, reflecting Washington's drive to deepen relations with the East African nation, which has long also had close relations with Russia and China.

+Businesses that took part included Alphabet; Baylis Emerging Markets, a private equity firm specializing in African markets; BasiGo, a Kenyan electric bus company; Teneo, a global CEO consulting and advisory firm, and Gearbox Software, which is an American video game development company.

+Washington also plans a new semiconductor partnership with Kenya, and is working with Congress to make it the first country in Africa to benefit from funding through the U.S. CHIPS and Science Act of 2022, an administration official said.

-Biden's move comes as Kenya is preparing to send forces to Haiti as part of a U.N.-led force deploying to address the security crisis in the Caribbean.
+Biden's designation of Kenya as a major non-NATO ally comes as it is preparing to send forces to Haiti as part of a U.N.-led force deploying to address the security crisis in the Caribbean.

 The designation is granted by the United States to close, non-NATO allies that have strategic working relationships with the U.S. military.